benabraham/tymer/README.md

 - be resumed (after it has been paused)
 - be reset (after it has started or after it finishes)
 - have its duration adjusted
+- show the total time elapsed while it was running

 It uses localStorage to “keep running” after closing the page and opening it again.